The perfect guide for all the best things to do in Auckland, New Zealand!

 In South Auckland, on 64 hectares of land, you’ll find the Auckland Botanic Gardens.

-Officially opened to the public back in 1982 the gardens are home to over 10 000 specifies of plants.
+Officially opened to the public back in 1982 the gardens are home to over 10 000 species of plants.

-There is a visitor center on-site to welcome guests, provide information and maps and even houses a cafe to enjoy a coffee during your stay.
+There is a visitor center on-site with information and maps, and there is also a cafe to enjoy a coffee during your stay.